sagargarg27/Face_Recognition/README.md

 # Face_Recognition
-This repository contains code for Face Recognition using Machine Learning.
+This repository contains code for Face Recognition using Transfer Learning.

 I used MobileNet Model for this project.